The impact of sleep on mental health

 Is this starting to sound familiar?
 If you struggle to sleep at night, your mental health is likely to be negatively affected.
 If you’ve been diagnosed with a mental health disorder, your sleep is probably suffering as well.
-That’s the bidirectional relationship of sleep and mental health.
+That’s the impact of sleep on mental health–and vice versa.

 Keep in mind that a common sleep disorder that negatively impacts mental health is obstructive sleep apnea (OSA).
 It reduces oxygen levels in the body, which results in disturbed and fragmented sleep.
 Research shows OSA occurs more frequently in people with psychiatric conditions.
 If you think you may have OSA, see your doctor for treatment options.
 Your mental health could improve as well.

 Each mental health condition has a different effect on your sleep.
 Find your mental health disorder on this list (or use these symptoms to help you determine which mental health condition you may be dealing with).

 Battling depression is incredibly challenging, and it may be even more difficult for those who have insomnia or other sleep disorders.
 Studies have found that those with insomnia are more than twice as likely to develop depression as those who don’t have insomnia.

 If you struggle with depression, it might be worthwhile to consider whether you find it difficult to get a good night’s sleep.
 If you do, your depression could improve with sleep treatment, according to research.

 Bipolar is a condition marked by episodes of extreme moods known as mania and depression.
 Research shows that sleep patterns tend to change depending on the emotional state of bipolar patients.